lankastersky/architectural-stacks/frontend-js.md

 Source-to-source compilers, are tools that read source code written in one programming language, and produce the equivalent code in another language
 - [Babel](https://babeljs.io) - converts new JS code into old ones

-## Other
+## CSS libraries
-- Flexbox
+- Flexbox - new layout mode in CSS3
-- Scss
+- [Sass](https://sass-lang.com/) - CSS pre-processor with syntax advancements (older syntax)
-- Stylus
+- Scss - CSS extension, preprocessor which lets you use features that aren’t a part of the wider CSS standard yet, and provides better workflows for maintaining your stylesheets
-- graphql
+- [Stylus](http://stylus-lang.com/) - Expressive, robust, feature-rich CSS language built for nodejs

 # Terminology
 - Tree shaking - in javascript context, refers to dead code elimination